Jbleezy/BO2-Reimagined/README.md

 * Upper tunnels and bank area disabled
 * Players spawn at Stables
 * Mystery Box initially spawns at a random location
-* Added B23R, M16, Claymore, and Bowie Knife wallbuys at their locations on Buried
+* Added B23R, SWAT-556, Claymore, and Bowie Knife wallbuys at their locations on Buried
-* Added PDW wallbuy at Morgue
+* Added PDW-57 wallbuy at Morgue
+* Added Vector wallbuy at Saloon
-* Added SVU wallbuy at Church
+* Added SVU-AS wallbuy at Church
+* Added Galvaknuckles wallbuy behind the top of General Store & Bank
 * Moved Quick Revive to Speed Cola's location on Borough
 * Moved Speed Cola to its location on Buried
 * Moved Stamin-Up to Vulture Aid's location on Buried